Skip to content

 Where the student’s numbers land.
 Each program admits within a fairly consistent range of grades and scores.
 Judge the student honestly against that range, not against the standout acceptances that get talked about, which skew high and make the real bar look higher than it is.

 What the program rewards.
 Programs differ in what they value.
-Some weight research, some clinical exposure, some service and a demonstrated commitment to the program's mission.
-Match the student's actual strengths to programs that reward them, rather than spreading one generic profile across twelve programs that want different things.
+Some weight research, some clinical exposure, some service and a demonstrated commitment to the program’s mission.
+Match the student’s real strengths to programs that reward them, rather than spreading one generic profile across twelve programs that want different things.

 The terms of keeping the seat.
 This is the factor families miss most often, and it belongs in the list decision, not after the acceptance.
 Programs vary in the GPA you must hold, whether the MCAT is required, the score floor if it is, and how many attempts you get.
 A program that looks like a guarantee on the brochure can carry retention terms that make it a worse fit than a non-binding option.
 Read the exit terms before you apply, not after you commit.